basho/riak_kv/docs/NextGenREPL.md

   * The administrator may at run-time suspend or resume the consuming of data from specific queues or peers via the `riak_kv_replrtq_snk`.

+  * There exists a peer discovery process, which when enabled, will discover all the IP addresses of other nodes within the cluster not just the configured peers, and attempt to for peer relationships with all nodes (not compatbile with NAT).

 ### Real-time Replication - Step by Step